Lead Magnets, Opt-Ins and Freebies...

 What is a Lead Magnet?

-A Lead Magnet, commonly referred to as an opt-in, freebie, or freemium, is a vehicle for collecting a lead.
-It is something of value that you are offering to your prospect in exchange for them giving you their time and email address.
+A Lead Magnet, commonly referred to as an opt-in, freebie, or freemium, is a vehicle for collecting a potential customers contact information.

 Common examples of Lead Magnets include:

 - A free 15 minutes consultation - these are great for Service-based businesses

 - A Free download – like the many we have here in our free resource library